mr2raccoon/caactus/README.md

 - The two grouping variables you enter will be used in the model formula and for visualizing the PCA results.

-- The will be combined into a single factor for the model, and the PCA plot will show the latent variable projections colored by this combined category.
+- They will be combined into a single factor for the model, and the PCA plot will show the latent variable projections colored by this combined category.

 - The correlation circle plot will show how the original variables relate to the latent dimensions, helping you interpret the PCA results in terms of the original grouping variables.